brian-yang/powershell-web-interface/README.md

 3. If you see the error 'Access to path is denied', you must give IIS full permissions to the folder/file that you are trying to access.

+## Pushing PowerShell Scripts to Git

+Currently, all files in the powershell_scripts folder are ignored.
+If you want to modify this, please edit the .gitignore file.